wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-<a href="http://www.txtimpact.com/mass-text-messaging/">Mass text messaging </a> & <a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing</a> through <a href="http://www.txtimpact.com/">TXTImpact</a> plugin  allows blog or website admin to send text message and receive text replies from wordpress blogs.
+Mass text messaging & SMS Marketing through TXTImpact plugin  allows blog or website admin to send text message and receive text replies from wordpress blogs.

 == Description ==

-<a href="http://www.txtimpact.com/mass-text-messaging/">Mass text messaging<a/> & SMS Marketing plugin through TXTImpact allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
+<a href="http://www.txtimpact.com/mass-text-messaging/">Mass text messaging </a> & <a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> plugin through TXTImpact allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
 The plug-in integrates with TXTImpact sms marketing platform and allow users to signup to your mobile list via text message using a keyword on a short code.
 You can also send them text messages from admin panel whenever you like.

+<b>More Information</b>

+Visit the <a href="http://www.txtimpact.com/">TXTImpact</a> for more information.

 == Installation ==